Find out how a Municipal Comprehensive Review (MCR) process affects your community growth.

 Close the Loopholes

-There are three loopholes that undermine the intent of the Growth Plan.
+the intent of the Growth Plan.

 1. In the outer ring, beyond the Greater Toronto Area, the Growth Plan continues to allow low density housing in rural areas without municipal servicing (water and sewer).
 Neptis Foundation research shows how these loopholes can facilitate expensive growth that is not consistent with smart growth.